Received Pronunciation: Prevalence and perceptions

 Traditionally, Received Pronunciation has been associated with high social class.
 It was the "everyday speech in the families of Southern English persons whose men-folk [had] been educated at the great public boarding-schools" and which conveyed no information about that speaker's region of origin before attending the school.
 An 1891 teacher's handbook stated, "It is the business of educated people to speak so that no-one may be able to tell in what county their childhood was passed".
-Nevertheless, in the 19th century some British prime ministers, such as William Ewart Gladstone, still spoke with some regional features.
+Nevertheless, in the 19th century some British prime ministers, such as William Ewart Gladstone (b.
+1809), still spoke with some regional features.

 Opinions differ over the proportion of Britons who speak RP.
 Trudgill estimated 3% in 1974, but that rough estimate has been questioned by J. Windsor Lewis.
 Upton notes higher estimates of 5% (Romaine, 2000) and 10% (Wells, 1982) but refers to these as "guesstimates" not based on robust research.

 The claim that RP is non-regional is disputed, since it is most commonly found in London and the southeast of England.
 It is defined in the Concise Oxford English Dictionary as "the standard accent of English as spoken in the South of England", and alternative names such as "Standard Southern British" have been used.

 Despite RP's historic high social prestige in Britain, being seen as the accent of those with power, money, and influence, it may be perceived negatively by some as being associated with undeserved, or accidental, privilege and as a symbol of the southeast's political power in Britain.
-Based on a 1997 survey, Jane Stuart-Smith wrote, "RP has little status in Glasgow, and is regarded with hostility in some quarters".
+Based on a 1997 survey, British linguist Jane Stuart-Smith wrote, "RP has little status in Glasgow, and is regarded with hostility in some quarters".
 A 2007 survey found that residents of Scotland and Northern Ireland tend to dislike RP.
 It is shunned by some with left-wing political views, who may be proud of having accents more typical of the working classes.

 Since the Second World War, and increasingly since the 1960s, a wider acceptance of regional English varieties has taken hold in education and public life.
 Nonetheless, surveys from 1969 to 2022 consistently show that RP is perceived as the most prestigious accent of English in the United Kingdom.
 In 2022, 25% of British adults reported being mocked for their regional accent at work, and 46% in social situations.